StructuralSleight: Automated Jailbreak Attacks on Large Language Models Utilizing Uncommon Text-Organization Structures: EXPERIMENTS

-\textbf{Dataset} We selected the Harmful Behaviors\cite{zou2023universal} dataset from AdvBench for the experiments.
-This dataset contains 520 harmful behavior instructions for the testing of jailbreak attacks and evaluating the safety of LLMs.
+\textbf{Dataset.} We select the Harmful Behaviors dataset from AdvBench \cite{zou2023universal} for the experiments.
+Advbench is a security datasets collection and a benchmark for textual adversarial samples in natural language processing.
+This dataset contains 520 harmful behavior instructions for evaluating the safety of LLMs.